hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 > **Note**: This cmdlet is involved in the configuration of iLOs so the prerequisite for running this cmdlet is to have network access to both the Internet (to access the HPE GreenLake platform) and the iLO network (which is usually a private network).

-This time, the content of the csv file that can be used as a pipeline input must have the  following format:
+This time, the content of the csv file should contain information regarding iLOs which includes their IP addresses, login credentials (an administrator account is a requisite), and tags (if applicable).
+This is the only data needed to feed the pipeline.
+The format should be as follows:

 *IP, Username, Password, Tags*
 *192.168.3.193, Administrator, password, Country=FR City=Mougins App=InfluxDB Owner=LJ*